 • Save

-I paddled the Bagwa Canoe Route in the counterclockwise direction, starting with Pease Point through the Bagwa Channel and then over to Bagwa Lake Campground.
-When Kingsmere Lake is calm, paddling up through Pease Point is the suggested route to save the two portages for the second day.
-However, if the waters of Kingsmere are very rough, you might want to start with the portage to Clare Lake and complete the loop in the clockwise direction.
-See my map below for more details.
+When I visited Prince Albert National Park, I paddled the Bagwa Canoe Route in the counterclockwise direction.
+As I paddled up the western shore of Kingsmere Lake, I entered the Bagwa Channel and passed by Pease Point Campground before reaching Bagwa Lake Campground.
+On a calm day, paddling up Kingsmere Lake to Pease Point is the recommended route, saving the two portages for day two.
+However, if you’re faced with rough waters on Kingsmere, you might decide to start with the portage to Clare Lake and then paddle the route in the clockwise direction.
+See my map above for more location details.

 Here are the estimated distances and locations along the Bagwa Loop: